talalmahdy/Uni-Graduation-Project/README.md

 # Uni-Graduation-Project
 Change Request Management Web Application for Turkcell

-The Change Request Management is a well-designed and well-managed Web Service based application designed to be used by the employees of KKTCell mobile service operator in Cyprus that can really make a difference by managing the continuous and many requests of employees which aims to improve the business services of the Company.
-Technology: ASP.NET MVC, CSS, Web API, JavaScript, SQL, C#, Microsoft Azure.
+The Change Request Management is a well-designed and well-managed Web Service based application designed to be used by the employees of the KKTCell telecommunication services operator in Cyprus that can really make a difference by managing the continuous and many requests of their employees, aiming to improve the business services of the Company.

+Technologies used:

+HTML	                      Visual Studio IDE	                  JQuery CSS	                        ASP.NET RESTful Web API	            React JavaScript	                JSON	                              LINQ C# Programming Language	    Bootstrap	                          Webpack Oracle Database	            Sass	                              Babel ASP.NET MVC	                Google Chrome Developer Tools	      List.js Slack	                      Visual Studio Team Services

-Expected Completion: June 2018
+Project Completed: June 2, 2018